 International Security Force (ISAF).
-The International Security Assistance Force (ISAF), created by the Bonn agreement, has reached its agreed strength of about 4,900.
+The International Security Assistance Force (ISAF), created by the Bonn agreement, has reached its agreed strength of about 4,600.
 It was headed until December 20, 2002, by Turkey, which replaced Britain as the lead force following the loya jirga.
 Germany and the Netherlands assumed command as of February 2003.
+The current commander is Lt.
+General Norbert Van Heyst of Germany.
 NATO is expected to take over command of the force, perhaps for the duration of ISAF's existence, in August 2003.
 Placing ISAF under a NATO leadership could relieve the previous difficulties in recruiting governments to volunteer to head the force.
 The force is operating in conjunction with Afghan security forces in Kabul and is coordinating, to an extent, with U.S. military forces in and immediately around Afghanistan.

-As of June 2003, ISAF has forces from 20 countries, with approximate force donations as noted: Austria (71 troops), Bulgaria (32), Denmark (36), Finland (31), France (520), Germany (1,200), Greece (163), Italy (403), the Netherlands (226), New Zealand (8), Romania (155), Spain (349), Sweden (38), Turkey (1,322), the United Kingdom (426), Norway, Canada, Poland, Macedonia, and Albania.
+As of July 2003, ISAF has forces from 29 countries, with approximate force donations (if known) as noted: Albania (about 15), Austria (70), Azerbaijan, Belgium, Bulgaria (32), Canada (1,800 when NATO takes over), Croatia (about 15), Denmark (36), Estonia (about 15), Finland (30), France (500), Germany (2,300, but will be reduced when NATO takes over), Greece (about 150), Hungary, Iceland, Ireland, Italy (400), Latvia (about 15), Lithuania (about 15), Macedonia (about 15), the Netherlands (225), New Zealand (10), Norway (about 15), Romania (155), Spain (300), Sweden (38), Switzerland, Turkey, and the United Kingdom (426).